Physical Properties of Haloalkanes

 Know more about the Nomenclature of Haloalkanes

-Melting point of a compound depends upon the strength of lattice structure of a compound.
-Melting point also follows the same trend as boiling point.
+The melting point of a compound depends upon the strength of the lattice structure of a compound.
+The melting point also follows the same trend as the boiling point.
 An exception to this is para-isomers.
 The para-isomers have higher melting as compared to their ortho and meta-isomers.
-It is due to symmetry of para-isomers that fits in crystal lattice better as compared to ortho– and meta-isomers.
+It is due to the symmetry of para-isomers that fits in crystal lattice better as compared to ortho– and meta-isomers.

 Haloalkanes are slightly soluble in water.
-This is because of the relatively larger amount of energy required to break bond between halogen and carbon and the smaller amount of energy released, when bond is formed after dissolution ion and water.
+This is because of the relatively larger amount of energy required to break the bond between halogen and carbon and the smaller amount of energy released when the bond is formed after dissolution ion and water.

-For more information about physical properties of haloalkanes, download Byju’s the learning app.
+For more information about the physical properties of haloalkanes, download BYJU’S – learning app.